FREE SHIPPING ON ALL ORDERS30-DAY MONEY BACK GUARANTEE

 Cortisol does not operate in isolation.
 It interacts closely with insulin, thyroid hormones, estrogen, and progesterone.

-When cortisol remains elevated, it can divert resources away from reproductive hormone production, contributing to irregular cycles, mood changes, and metabolic challenges.
+When cortisol stays elevated, it redirects pregnenolone away from reproductive hormone synthesis, contributing to irregular cycles, mood changes, and metabolic shifts.
+For women, cortisol balance isn't a separate concern from hormonal health.
+It's foundational to it.

 Conclusion